 We’re moving to a new venue, along with some changes.
 We’ll make that exciting announcement soon!

-Take Back! hosted by yours truly . . . is a one hour political, arts and public affairs radio program highlighting the thinkers of today, with emphasis on Marin County residents, to discuss how to challenge and reshape American ideals and values.
+Take Back! hosted by yours truly . . . is a one hour political, arts and public affairs program highlighting the thinkers of today, with emphasis on our local heroes, to discuss how to challenge and reshape American ideals and values.
 The program will introduce artists, intellectuals, comedians, writers, business leaders and more to foster a positive message of change and inspiration.
 We will get deep, and we will laugh at the absurdity of being human too!

 Time to thaw out those minds and get back to thinking, feeling, believing and creating!
 Let’s talk how to rise to a higher level and become filled with purpose to help change our world around.
 The next generation is counting on us! – Barbara McVeigh

 Education consists mostly of what we unlearn. – Mark Twain

 Time for Take Back!
 The Universe Loves to Laugh!

 I ended up in a padded room behind a locked door after listening to a talking blue sea star!
 It’s true!
 I also share a political history lesson and a story about my father, a federal criminal, and why my father is my hero today.
 Life can take you on a crazy journey!
 The moment you think you have it right, you might learn you don’t!
 Join us on Take Back! as we talk about values, purpose and get inspired by others who are doing passionate, purpose filled work.

 My film The Man Behind The White Guitar about Brazilian Guitarist Jose Neto is set to release this year – first in London then Marin County!
 We are excited!

 We’ve got people doing amazing things for all of us and we are excited to learn and share more!
 If you have suggestions, please contact us at firstname.lastname@example.org.